 For our detailed methodology which explains the work undertaken to inform our opinion, please see ‘Methodology’ below.

 We are pleased to observe progress in the following areas:

-Findings and conclusions concerning adherence relating to the AA1000 principles of Inclusivity, Materiality and Responsiveness and specified performance information.
+Findings and conclusions concerning adherence to the AA1000 principles of Inclusivity, Materiality and Responsiveness, and specified performance information

 We undertook the following activities to inform our assurance engagement:

-- interviewed 60 personnel at various levels throughout the organisation.
-The majority of interviews were conducted at Nestlé’s head office in Vevey, Switzerland;
+- Interviewed personnel at various levels throughout the organisation at Nestlé’s head office in Vevey, Switzerland;

-- reviewed a selection of external media reports relating to Nestlé and the food sector to evaluate the coverage of topics within the CSV pages of the Nestlé website;
+- Reviewed a selection of external media reports relating to Nestlé and the food sector to evaluate the coverage of topics within the Creating Shared Value pages of the Nestlé website;

-Excluded from the scope of our work is information relating to:
+Excluded from the scope of our work is the following:

-- Activities outside the defined reporting period or scope;
+- Information related to activities outside the defined reporting period or scope;

 - Company position statements (including any expression of opinion, belief, aspiration, expectation, aim or future intent);